I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_port_characteristics.md

 <b>SendAuthorizationState</b> must contain one of the following values:

+#### NdisPortAuthorizationUnknown

+The port's authorization state for send operations is unknown.

+#### NdisPortAuthorized

+The port is authorized for send operations.

+#### NdisPortUnauthorized

+The port is not authorized for send operations.

+#### NdisPortReauthorizing

+The port is re-authorizing for send operations.

 `SendControlState`

 The control state of the port for send operations.
 This member must contain one of the following
      values:

+#### NdisPortControlStateUnknown

+The port's control state for send operations is unknown.

+#### NdisPortControlStateControlled

+The port is in a controlled state for send operations.
+That is, the port requires
+       authorization.

+#### NdisPortControlStateUncontrolled

+The port is in an uncontrolled state for send operations.
+That is, the port does not require
+       authorization.

 `Type`

 The type of NDIS port.
 For more information, see <a href="https://msdn.microsoft.com/a77ceb1b-d4b9-4a42-aa5b-685295722fa3">Types of NDIS Ports</a>.
 This type can be one of the following values:

+#### NdisPortTypeUndefined

+The default port type.

+#### NdisPortTypeBridge

+Reserved for system use.

+#### NdisPortTypeRasConnection

+A Remote Access Service (RAS) connection.

+#### NdisPortType8021xSupplicant

+A remote wireless station that is associated with an access point on this host computer.

+#### NdisPortTypeNdisImPlatform

+Reserved for system use.
+<div class="alert"><b>Note</b>  This value is supported only in NDIS 6.30 and later.</div><div> </div>

 `XmitLinkSpeed`